 - Get someone else to clean your pet’s waste.

 You may have to clean up your pet’s pee, poop, or vomit sometimes.
 Always wear waterproof disposable gloves if that happens.
+Wearing a face mask isn't a bad idea, either.
 Disinfect the soiled area.
 Throw the dirty gloves away and wash your hands.

 You shouldn’t be around certain animals during chemotherapy.
 These include: